 TEACHING SKILLS THAT SAVE LIVES

-Kiwanis Learn-to-Swim, sponsored by the Y and the Fond du Lac Noon Kiwanis, is free to community participants ages 4-12, to learn how to be safe in and around water.
+Kiwanis Learn-to-Swim, sponsored by the Fond du Lac Noon Kiwanis and Kurki Funeral Chapel & Crematory, is offered by the Y and free to community participants ages 4-12, to learn how to be safe in and around water.

 WHAT IS KIWANIS LEARN-TO-SWIM?

-This 4-day water safety program offers basic swimming skills that help reduce the risk of drowning and builds confidence in and around water.
+This 4-day water safety program offers basic swimming skills that help reduce the risk of drowning while building confidence in and around water.

 THE IMPORTANCE OF WATER SAFETY